Electronic billing can effectively reduce costs as long as there is a clear strategy of ensuring customer adoption.

-There is a natural human resistance to have to make the time to go and collect a bill that has been emailed to them.
+There is a natural human resistance to have to take the time to go and collect a bill that has been emailed to them.

 Why would you go and fetch a bill from a suppliers website?
 The onus is on the supplier to make it easy for the purchaser.
-Website collections requires a one off registration process, a user login and a password?
+Website collections require a one-off registration process, a user login and a password?